 - Our camps in South Africa have a reliable supply of electricity.

 Though you are by no means required to do so, there are several books and other pieces of gear we recommend that our hunters use to prepare for their trip.

 Kevin “Doctari” Robertson is a veterinarian and a long-time professional hunter from Zimbabwe.
 He puts his knowledge of animal anatomy and experiences hunting game in Africa to good use in his books.
 These books are very useful references for shot placement as well as just general information about some of the most popular species to hunt in Africa.

 His book The Perfect Shot is full of useful information for hunters booked on any hunt in Africa.
 We also highly recommend reading his book Africa’s Most Dangerous prior to hunting Cape Buffalo with us.
 You may also purchase a pocket sized mini-edition of The Perfect Shot that only contains the shot placement diagrams to bring along with you on your hunt.

 Finally, you should expect to take virtually all of your shots from the standing shooting position using shooting sticks.
-We have a set of tripod shooting sticks for you to use in Africa, so it’s not necessary to bring your own sticks with you.
-However, we do recommend purchasing a set and practicing with them at the range before your hunt.
+We have bipod and tripod shooting sticks for you to use in Africa (which one you use depends on which PH you hunt with), so it’s not necessary to bring your own sticks with you.
+However, we do recommend purchasing a set of 2 legged shooting sticks and practicing with them at the range before your hunt.

 Big Game Hunting Adventures LLC is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com, Amazon.co.uk, Amazon.ca, Amazon.co.au, and other Amazon stores worldwide.